Prarthna-design/Plotly/README.md

 Bubble Chart was created using 'otu_ids' for the x values, 'sample_values' for the y values and 'sample_values' as a marker size.

+For Bubble Chart 'otu_ids' was used for the marker colors.